keyurborad5/TTD_pairA/README.md

 - For example is entered desire speed is 50 then output speed would be calculated based on error difference of actual(100) and desired speed(50)

+## Potential Tests

+- Test for negative desired speed: Ensure the controller behaves correctly when the desired speed is negative or zero.
+- Simulate a large step change in the desired speed and ensure the controller responds correctly.
+- Test that resetting the PID controller clears its internal states (such as integral and previous error).

 ## Run program
 ```bash
 # Change the directory to pbm1_4